build-on-aws/content/tutorials/navigating-amazon-eks/eks-integrate-secrets-manager/index.md

 In this section, you’ll install the [AWS Secrets and Configuration Provider (ASCP)](https://github.com/aws/secrets-store-csi-driver-provider-aws) and [Secrets Store CSI Driver](https://github.com/aws/secrets-store-csi-driver-provider-aws) using [Helm](https://helm.sh/docs/intro/install/), which sets up a secure bridge between AWS Secrets Manager and your Kubernetes cluster.
 This enables your cluster to access secrets stored in AWS Secrets Manager without requiring complex application-code changes.
 The ASCP and Secrets Store CSI Driver will each be installed as DaemonSets to ensure a copy of the driver and provider are running on each node in the cluster.

-The following command will add the Secrets Store CSI Driver Helm chart repository to your local Helm index to allow for installation.
+The following command will add the Secrets Store CSI Driver Helm chart repository to your local Helm index to allow for installation:

 ```bash
 helm repo add secrets-store-csi-driver https://kubernetes-sigs.github.io/secrets-store-csi-driver/charts